 Compare Top Rated Cordless Impact Wrenches

 In the past, we would need a massive corded air-tools to make this happen as they were the only ones powerful enough for the job.
-Now we can also rely on smaller cordless solutions thanks to improved designs and higher efficiencies.
-Choose carefully to find the best cordless impact wrench for automotive applications.
-The following products are among the most compelling models in the market today:
+Now we can also rely on smaller cordless heavy duty solutions thanks to improved designs and higher efficiencies.
+The following 7 are among the highest rated brands in today’s market.

 DeWalt makes some of the best power tools.
-Their foray into cordless impact wrenches has been a fruitful one as the DCF889M2 does not disappoint.
-It’s a brawny little device with good torque and a high capacity battery.
-For many, this model is the one to beat in this category.
+Their foray into cordless wrenches has been a fruitful one as the DCF889M2 does not disappoint.
+It’s a brawny little device with good torque and a high capacity battery – Perfect for mechanics.
+For many, this tool is the one to beat in this category.
 Read Full Review

 Top Questions and Answers:

 1. Can this be used for oil changing?

 It is possible but there is a risk of stripping the drain plug so a manual wrench might be better.

 2. How many batteries does the unit come with?

 3. Does it come with a charger?